U8NWXD/oppia-wiki/Make-a-pull-request.md

 ## Step 8: Celebrate

 Congratulations, you have contributed to Oppia!
-To learn more, see our [[guide to PRs at Oppia|Pull-requests-at-Oppia]].
+To learn some more advanced ways to use PRs at Oppia, see our [[guide to common PR workflows|Common-pull-request-workflows]].